flexstack/Dockerfile/README.md

 # Dockerfile

-A collection of example Dockerfiles for different programming languages and frameworks.
+A collection of *high quality* Dockerfiles for different programming languages and frameworks.

 [Check out `new-dockerfile`](https://github.com/flexstack/new-dockerfile) for a tool to generate Dockerfiles for your projects.